Idol (Yoasobi song): 74th NHK Kōhaku Uta Gassen

 On November 13, 2023, NHK announced the lineup for the 2023 edition of New Year's Eve television special NHK Kōhaku Uta Gassen, held at NHK Hall, Shibuya, Tokyo on December 31, which Yoasobi would participate as a part of red team.
 It was the duo's third appearance on the television special after the attendances in 2020 and 2021 and the absence in 2022.
 A song to perform, "Idol", was revealed on five days before the show.
 Choreographed and staged by Ganmi's Sota Kawashima, "Idol" was presented as the 42nd show (excluding special performances), preceded by Fumiya Fujii's "True Love" and "Shiroi Kumo no Yō ni" with Hiroiki Ariyoshi, and succeeded by Masaharu Fukuyama's "Hello" and "Sōbō" medley.

-Alongside the duo and the band members, the show featured numerous guests, beginning with dance group Avantgardey and B-boy group Real Akiba Boyz.
+Alongside the duo and the band members, the show featured numerous guests, beginning with dance troupe Avantgardey and B-boy group Real Akiba Boyz.
 Following the first verse, selected members from that year's ten participating Japanese and Korean idol groups—Seventeen (Hoshi, DK, Mingyu, and Seungkwan), Nogizaka46 (Minami Umezawa, Renka Iwamoto, Mizuki Yamashita, Haruka Kaki, Mayu Tamura, and Nao Yumiki), NiziU (Mako, Riku, Ayaka, Mayuka, and Miihi), Be:First (Sota, Leo, Junon, and Manato), NewJeans (Minji, Hanni, and Danielle), JO1 (Shosei Ohira, Syoya Kimata, Sukai Kinjo, Junki Kono, and Ruki Shiroiwa), Stray Kids (Felix, Seungmin, and I.N), Sakurazaka46 (Yui Kobayashi, Rina Matsuda, Yui Takemoto, Hikaru Morita, and Rena Moriya), Le Sserafim (Sakura, Kim Chaewon, Huh Yunjin, and Kazuha), and MiSaMo—performed one after another.
-Next, singer Ano and actress and the program's host Kanna Hashimoto—former member of idol groups You'll Melt More! and Rev. from DVL, respectively—who both gained attention from fan-taken photos comparison of the two during their idol career, nicknamed "the final battle between angel and devil", appeared and did their viral posture.
+Next, singer Ano and actress and the program's host Kanna Hashimoto—former member of idol groups You'll Melt More! and Rev. from DVL, respectively, who both gained attention from fan-taken photo comparisons of the two during their idol careers, nicknamed "the final battle between angel and devil"—appeared and did their viral posture.
 The show concluded by all performers performing together.

 Despite the lowest rating (31.9% audience share) since 1989, the "Idol" show was considered to be the "highlight" and "the most attracted attention" of the event, especially online.
 The Japan Newss Yohei Kitagawa praised the duo having a "strong and unrivaled" presence and "unifying force for all of the other stars on stage".
 However, the show had been criticized by some K-pop fans who argued that their favorite idols might have been degraded to "mere backup dancers".
 In contrast, others saw the performance as evidence for the international dominance of K-pop.
 The show recorded viewership rating of 34.2% in the Kantō region, the third highest following Misia's medley of "Ai o Arigatō", "Kizu-darake no Ōja", and "Ai no Katachi" and Pocket Biscuits and Black Biscuits' "Yellow Yellow Happy" and "Timing".
-The partial performance uploaded officially on NHK Music YouTube channel received 11.28 million views before it had been made private, the most among the channel's video.
+The partial performance uploaded on NHK Music YouTube channel received 11.28 million views before it had been made private, the most among the channel's video.